yackx/pandoc-docker/sample/sample.md

 1        | YES  | NO
 2        | YES  | YES

-# Slide with table
+# Table

 --------------------------------------------------------------------
 Column 1                                                Column 2
 ------------------------------------------------------  ------------
-I want the contents of this cell to fit into one line   Word1 Word2
+I want the contents of this cell                        Word1 Word2 to fit into one line
 ------------------------------------------------------  ------------

-: **Column 2 is narrow.** For column 1: 54 dashes in Markdown source
-for separator line; for column 2: 12 dashes in separator line (22% of column 1).

-# Tables
+# Table

 https://pandoc.org/MANUAL.html#tables

-# Slide with table
+# Table

 -------------------------------------------------------------
  Centered   Default           Right Left